pm2-hive/pm2-hive.github.io/docs/features/specifics.md

 $ authbind --deep pm2 update
 ```

-Now you can start applications with PM2 that can bind to port 80 without being root!
+Now you can start applications using PM2 that can bind to port 80 without being root!

-It's recommended to put an alias in your .bashrc file:
+It is recommended to put an alias in your .bashrc file:

 ```bash
 alias pm2='authbind --deep pm2'